Ego Self Axis

 the central aim of all religious practices is to keep the individual (ego) related to the deity (Self).
 All religions are repositories of transpersonal experience and archetypal images.

-Edinger generalizes the ego-Self axis into a universal religious function, arguing that ritual and religious practice serve structurally to maintain and repair the connecting link between ego and Self across cultures.
+Edinger generalizes the ego-Self axis into a philosophy of religion, arguing that ritual and religious practice function universally to maintain the connecting link between ego and Self.

 Edinger, Edward F., Ego and Archetype: Individuation and the Religious Function of the Psyche, 1972supporting